chatchai-komrangded/s3-cli-workshops/README.md

     aws s3 rm s3://my-bucket/path --recursive

 When you use the --recursive option on a directory or folder with cp, mv, or rm, the command walks the directory tree, including all subdirectories.
 These commands also accept the --exclude, --include

+All high-level commands that involve uploading objects into an Amazon S3 bucket (s3 cp, s3 mv, and s3 sync) automatically perform a multipart upload when the object is large.

+Failed uploads can't be resumed when using these commands.
+If the multipart upload fails due to a timeout or is manually canceled by pressing Ctrl+C, the AWS CLI cleans up any files created and aborts the upload.
+This process can take several minutes.